Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 	Example string: {\\"name\":\\"John\", \\"age\\":31, \\"city\\":\\"New York\\"}

-Different destinations have different limitations and escape machanisms and will need different escape functions.
+Different destinations have different limitations and escape mechanisms and will need different escape functions.
 This is not really a JSON-related issue, more a URL, REST question.

 #### FUNCTIONS